Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Description

-The Kubernetes garbage collector is not deleting objects with ownerReferences because it fails to build the dependency graph.
+On Calico versions 3.29.0 and 3.29.1, the Kubernetes garbage collector is not deleting objects with ownerReferences because it fails to build the dependency graph.
 Such logs can be found in kube-controller-manager pod:

 ```bash